All My Sons Moving and Storage Hurricane Michael Relief

 Non-food items that needed are diapers and wipes for both babies and adults, any personal hygiene items, and cleaning supplies.
 Food items that are much needed include instant soup products, pop-top canned food, peanut butter, cereal, and bottled water.
 Items that won’t be accepted are any used/opened items, anything homemade, glass jars, chips, cookies, crackers, and soda.

 Many of those affected by Hurricane Michael desperately need quality, shelf-stable food that doesn’t need power to be prepared.
 We’ll also be accepting cash donations on behalf of the American Red Cross Hurricane Michael relief efforts as well.
-If you’d like to make a cash donation now, you can click here.

 In addition, we’ll also be teaming up with Feeding South Florida for volunteer efforts.
 Today from 6:00pm to 8:00pm, volunteers will go out to help in communities in need of relief efforts.
 If you’d like to volunteer, please visit Feeding South Florida’s site here.
 They will be accepting volunteers from age 12 and up and all volunteers must wear closed-toe shoes.